duncanjpark/Sport-Trading-Bot/README.md

-# SB-Project

-**Sports Betting Project by Duncan Park**
+# SB-Project, an automated Sports Betting/Trading Bot by Duncan Park
-Contact: dpark6@nd.edu
+#### Contact: dpark6@nd.edu

-**
-Overall Goal: Create a bot in python that uses data scraped from sports betting website to seek arbitrage, and then places theoritical bets and tracks performance of a portfolio.
+### Overall Goal: Create a bot in python that, using data scraped from sports betting website, calculates and seeks arbitrage, employing this information to place "paper bets" and tracks performance of a portfolio.
-**

 Target 1: Be able to display all available odds for any event on sports betting site and calculate implied odds for these odds.